Our 2013 Board of Directors

 Ms. Krevans was named 2011 Woman of the Year by Northern California's Women Healthcare Executives.
 Each year, WHCE honors a woman whose leadership and contributions to the health care field are exceptional and deserving of recognition.
 Ms. Krevans also was named 2011 Humanitarian of the Year by the United Cerebral Palsy of Greater Sacramento for her many leadership efforts over the years to enhance the community by improving access to health care.

-Ms. Krevans is active on many community boards.
-She serves as a board member for Make-A-Wish, Sierra Forever Families and Voluntary Hospitals of America West Coast.
+Ms. Krevans is active on many boards.
+She serves as a board member for all the SH Regional Boards, Sutter Care at Home, and the Sierra Forever Families community board.

 Ms. Krevans earned master's degrees in Public Health and Business Administration from the University of California at Berkeley.
-She is married with three children and lives in Sacramento.
+She is married with three children.

 Marion Leff, M.D. | back to top